-Rebalancing limits are expressed as deviations around the intended allocation.
-Asset classes are generally rebalanced once the rebalancing limits are breached.
+Rebalancing limits are to be expressed as deviations around the intended allocation.
+Asset classes are to be rebalanced once the rebalancing limits are breached.

-Asset classes or components of asset classes that are not able to be readily traded are not subject to formal rebalancing limits but are monitored to ensure their exposure does not become excessive relative to their intended exposure.
+Asset classes or components of asset classes that are not able to be readily traded are not subject to formal rebalancing limits but are to be monitored to ensure their exposure does not become excessive relative to their intended exposure.